richardfeeney7/Problem_1/README.md

 When displaying the output I set a alias for my TXT file.
 I then created a variable that will increment by one as it loops through a FOR loop.
 The FOR loop is used with an IF statement inside it to check i and if it will be displayed or skipped.
 The application was displaying blank lines as output and to stop this from happening I used line.strip(), this will remove all white spaces.

-Please note that in this question I orginally created a text file and wrote to it.
-The result would be the application ouputting every second line.
-I have updated this to implement sys.argv that will allow the user to specify the file to run this on.
-Both ways are in my code with the first method commented out and the sys.argv method the one that runs
+*Please note that in this question was updated.
+I originally created a text file and wrote to it and this was used to pull every second line fpr the user.
+I have updated this code to implement sys.argv that will allow the user to specify the file from the command line.
+Both examples are in the code file with the sys.argv method doing the work and the other method is commented out*

 *Additional study resources used*